-A periodic third-party environmental audit of the Donlin Gold facility shall be completed during the final year of the permit term or sooner if final closure starts during the permit term.
-However, the field inspection portion of the audit shall be conducted during the snow-free season the year before permit expiration.

-The purpose of the facility audit is to verify Donlin Gold's compliance with applicable environmental laws associated with this permit by evaluating both Donlin Gold management and DEC permit administration for reasonable assurances that the facility and environmental controls are functioning as intended.
+Unless waived by the department, a periodic third-party environmental audit shall be completed during the final year of the permit term or sooner if final closure starts during the permit term.
+However, the field inspection portion of the audit shall be conducted during the snow free season the year before permit expiration.
+The audit will include all aspects of this Waste Management Permit.
+The environmental audit is required to verify TAK's compliance with applicable environmental laws associated with this permit.
+The third party contractor should be mutually agreed on by the State and TAK, but in the event that agreement cannot be reached, the State retains the final contractor selection decision.
+Costs for the third-party contractor shall be borne by TAK.
+The intent of the audit is to evaluate whether both TAK management and DEC permit administration provide reasonable assurances that the facility and environmental controls are functioning as intended.
 The environmental audit shall include an evaluation of the adequacy of the approved financial assurance.

-The scope of work associated with this facility audit shall be developed by Donlin Gold with guidance from DEC and DNR and must be approved by DEC and DNR prior to its use in soliciting bids from third-party contractors.
-The third party contractor should be mutually agreed on by the State and Donlin Gold, but in the event that agreement cannot be reached, the State retains the final contractor selection decision.
-Costs for the third-party contractor shall be borne by Donlin Gold.

-The final facility audit report is due 30-days prior to the expiration of this permit.
-DEC approval of the final facility audit report is required for satisfaction of this permit requirement.